 To express this reduction into more quantifiable terms, the OSSF load reductions were converted into unit reductions.
 The OSSF load reduction, 348.22 billion cfu/day, was divided by the representative unit daily load for OSSFs from Table 3, 3.71 billion cfu/day.
 (The representative unit daily load for failing OSSFs is not simply a measure of one unit but includes the concentration of indicator bacteria in one flush, the per capita daily discharge volume, and the number of persons per household.
-Each of these terms is multiplied together to get representative daily load for one failing OSSF.)
-This yields a total of 94 failing OSSFs that need to be repaired or replaced (Table 12).
+Each of these terms is multiplied together to get representative daily load for one failing OSSFs that need to be repaired or replaced (Table 12).